agateblue/lifter/README.rst

 .. note::

-    By default, order of provided data is preserved accross all subsequent querysets, unless you explicitely call `order_by` at some point.
+    By default, order of provided data is preserved accross all subsequent querysets, unless you explicitly call `order_by` at some point.

-Use this method to change results order based on a given attribute:
+Use this method to change results' order based on a given attribute:

 .. code-block:: python